reservoird/reservoird/README.md

 1. Ingesters should only bring in data
 2. Expellers should only push out data
 3. Digesters should only transform/filter/annotate data
 4. Queues can be either blocking or non-blocking.
-If non-blocking end with nb.
+If non-blocking end name/repo with nb.
 5. All names should be unique.
-If your plugin is located at github.com/me/xyz then following is the recommended name: com.github.me.xyz
+If your plugin is located at github.com/reservoird/fwd then the recommended name is com.github.reservoird.fwd